A Simple Guide On Diabetes And The Ketogenic Diet

 Diabetes-Friendly Ketogenic Food List

-In general, what you need to remember is a keto-friendly diet consists of more fat and protein and fewer carbs.
+In general, a keto-friendly diet consists of more fat and protein and fewer carbs.

 Here are some foods that you can include in a diabetes-friendly keto diet.

-Here are some foods to steer clear from when on a keto diet.
+Here are some foods to steer clear of when on a keto diet.

 Things To Know Before Going Keto